Jus1nM/Code-Louisville_Project/README.md

 If you are unfamiliar with the Myers-Briggs personality types, you can read about them here:  https://www.myersbriggs.org/ Likewise, if you want to read up on the different Zodiac signs and their respective elements, go here:  https://cafeastrology.com/

-About the zodiac signs:
+Zodiac personality traits:
   - Aries - trailblazer; independent; competitive; blunt; short temper
-  - Aquarius - individual/unique; believe in change and evolution; making the world a better place
+  - Aquarius - individual/unique; believe in change and evolution; making the world a better place; idealist
   - Cancer - emotional; intuitive; can be prickly and standoffish; hates small talk; psychic
   - Capricorn - smart; hardworking; in control; stubborn; adept at making and investing money
   - Gemini - energetic and quick witted; smart; passionate; great communicator